julienlevasseur/Profiler/README.md

 This option allows you to toggle the auto Kubernetes namespace switch.
 When enabled (by default), if the `K8S_NAMESPACE` is set in a profile, Profiler will switch to this namespace using the `kubectl` command.

+#### ignoredFiles

+This option allows you to ignore given files when using a profile.
+It is designed to ignore files with a specific name such as:

+- `example.env`
+- `sample.env`

+> These values are the one by default.
+You can add as many as you need.
+> ```
+> ignoredFiles:
+>   - example.env
+>   - sample.env
+>   - NotThisOne.yml
+>   - NotEvenThisOne.env.yml
+> ```

+This kind of file is usually used in projects to list variables supported by the app.
+They are often delivered with fake values or even blank values and not ignoring them may generate an improper profile.

 ##### Example of a configuration file